Skip to main content

 Handling Spark Dependencies in Ilum

-Ilum provides three methods to handle dependencies, each suited for different use cases.
+Ilum provides three methods to handle dependencies for Spark on Kubernetes, each suited for different use cases ranging from rapid prototyping to stable production environments.

 This method involves creating a custom Docker image that includes all required dependencies.
 It ensures consistency across environments and is the best approach for production workloads.